Submitted by CWDadmin on Mon, 12/09/2019 - 11:06

 Submitted by CWDadmin on Fri, 01/25/2019 - 13:14

-The single-digit temperatures and negative wind chills forecasted for next week can cause all sorts of problems—your plumbing included.
+The single-digit temperatures and negative wind chills that come with severe winter weather cause all sorts of problems — plumbing issues included.

 Submitted by CWDadmin on Wed, 01/09/2019 - 09:09

-The low temperatures and cold winds of winter can make your water pipes susceptible to freezing, especially ones located in unheated or exterior areas of your home.
-And if a frozen pipes bursts, it can cause flooding and serious damage.
+The low temperatures and cold winds of winter can make your water pipes susceptible to freezing.
+And if a frozen pipe bursts, it can cause serious and expensive damage.

 Submitted by CWDadmin on Fri, 11/16/2018 - 10:13